MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab08_Convert HL7v2 and C-CDA to FHIR.md

 1. [] You will need to format the C-CDA data payload so that it sits correctly in the JSON request body.

     > [!HINT] Hint: The JSON spec requires all keys and values to be surrounded by double quotes.
 Any double quotes within the JSON data payload must be \\ escaped, however.
 Look at the " quotation marks in the C-CDA data string.
 These " quotes all need to be \\ escaped in order for the \$convert-data request to work.
-This [online tool](https://www.freeformatter.com/json-escape.html) is helpful for adding \\ escape characters to JSON where needed.
+The online tool at +++https://www.freeformatter.com/json-escape.html+++ is helpful for adding \\ escape characters to JSON where needed.
 Alternatively, you could use a text editor and do a "find and replace".
 Whatever method works best for you is fine.

 1. [] When ready, copy and paste the JSON-formatted request parameters with the C-CDA payload into the body of the **Convert Data - CCDA** request in Postman.